Bobris/BTDB/Doc/Relations.md

 Find by secondary key, it will throw if it find multiple Persons with that age.
 Note "Age" in the name is name of secondary key index.

             IEnumerator<Person> FindByAge(uint age);
 Find all items with given secondary key.

 ### Enumerate ###
             IEnumerator<Person> GetEnumerator();
-Enumerates all items sorted by primary key
+Enumerates all items sorted by primary key.
+Part of primary key may be fixed, for example if the key is order 1: CompanyId, order 2: Id then method ``IEnumerator<Item> GetEnumerator(ulong companyId)``; will iterate items for company

 ### List (by secondary index)###
 		IEnumerator<Person> ListByAge(AdvancedEnumeratorParam<uint> param);